megan-pg/password-generator/README.md

 know how they assemble together correctly to make a working javascript file.
 I was told to put several peices of code inside a specific function, and that's when the document stopped producing any results.
 What confuses me the most is, I only changed the location of the content, and I am frustrated that my crappy ugly content worked better than the organized version does.
 I spent every day on this and I failed.
-I read the javascript cheatsheets provided - but it doesn't tell you where things need to be housed in relation to one another.
-MDN doesn't tell you this either.
+Despite reading the javascript cheatsheets and MDN, I know code to use, but don't understand the exact location pieces of code need to be in order to make the code talk to one another.
+  My for loop seemed to work better outside of a function... and yet that sounds wrong.
+I feel like I was close with script.js commit 58966d3b8a4cae94f84c0bee6ff4ef035624fcc6.

-So if you want to see javacript that understand it needs to produce a designated amount of characters, but doesn't know where from, and yet does produce characters from the if statements you tell it to, go to script.js commit 58966d3b8a4cae94f84c0bee6ff4ef035624fcc6 - it was SOOOOOO CLOSE.
+So if you want to see javacript that understand it needs to produce a designated amount of characters, but doesn't know where from, and yet does produce characters from the if statements you tell it to, go to script.js commit 58966d3b8a4cae94f84c0bee6ff4ef035624fcc6 and relink it to the html file - it was SOOOOOO CLOSE - just ugly as sin and missing something.
-If you want to see clean and organized javascript that should be logical that doesn't work except for the prompt, alert, and confirms, see script3.js that is appart of the latest commit.
+If you want to see clean and organized javascript that should be logical that doesn't work except for the prompt, alert, and confirms, see script3.js that is appart of the latest commit (obviously something is definitely missing but the debugger thinks the for loop screws up thew syntax.